MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

 Protection groups are created with the Create New Protection Group wizard with the following settings:

 -   **Select Group Members**: Specify the machines and sources you want to back up.

+-   Some of the data sources may not be listed while adding them to the protection group, as the list is displayed from the cache.
+Click **Refresh** to update the data sources list.

 -   **Select data protection method** : Specify how you want to handle short and long-term backup.
 Short-term back up is always to disk first, with the option of backing up from the disk to the Azure cloud with Azure backup (for short or long-term).
 As an alternative to long-term backup to the cloud you can also configure long-term back up to a standalone tape device or tape library connected to the DPM server.